joelaforet/polyzymd_builder/README.md

 [![codecov](https://codecov.io/gh/joelaforet/polyzymd_builder/branch/main/graph/badge.svg)](https://codecov.io/gh/joelaforet/polyzymd_builder/branch/main)

-Useful collection of scripts for the building of polymer-protein systems for MD simulations.

 This repository is currently under development.
-To do a developmental install, download this repository and type

-`pip install -e .`

-in the repository directory.
+To run the tutorial .ipynb notebooks, you first need to build the environment from the provided environment.yml file.
+After downloading this repository, create the environment with:

+`mamba env create -f environment.yml``

+and activate it with:

+`mamba activate polyzymd-env`

 ## Important Notes